Nigho/ignitioncoin/doc/README_windows.txt

 Intro
 -----
-Ignition is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
+Brewhaust is a free open source project derived from Bitcoin, with the goal of providing a long-term energy-efficient scrypt-based crypto-currency.
 Built on the foundation of Bitcoin, PPCoin and NovaCoin, innovations such as proof-of-stake and scrypt help further advance the field of crypto-currency.

-The latest Windows binaries (.exe of qt-wallet) are available on Github, at https://github.com/ignitioncoin/ignitioncoin/releases
+The latest Windows binaries (.exe of qt-wallet) are available on Github, at https://github.com/brewhaustcoin/brewhaustcoin/releases